ElinEunjung/peata-v2/docs/query-best-tips.md

-# 🧼 Query Design Best Practices for PEATA TikTok API - Video
+# 🧼 Query Design Best Tips for PEATA TikTok API - Video

 This guide summarizes best practices for building efficient, effective queries using TikTok’s Research API (Video), as tested and validated in the PEATA project.